QUARTILE Film Rating System Blog

 1. The Lord of the Rings: The Return of the King — Q 9.5.
 Middle-earth at full scale — the lighting of the beacons alone earns the 4.

-2. Howl's Moving Castle — Q 9.
-A machine-city that breathes.
+3. Howl's Moving Castle — Q 9.
+A machine-city that breathes; Miyazaki at his most ornate.

-Want to argue with the ranking?
-Rate these films yourself and see how your cinematography scores compare.
+Want to go deeper than the top twelve?
+Open the full Top Cinematography filter in Fantasy, or rate these films yourself and see how your cinematography scores stack up.

 ← All posts